min69u/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## A termite walks into a bar and asks “Is the bar tender here?”